maurymarkowitz/RetroBASIC/README.md

 > RUN
 ```

-As part of this addition, support for a "break" key was added.
+As part of this work, support for a "break" key was added.
 This is wired to the `Esc` key on Unix and macOS machines.
 On Windows machines, you can use both `Esc` as well as the `Pause`/`Break` key above the cursor controls.
 Break also works in non-interactive mode, but in that case it will exit directly to the shell.
-In interactive mode, it return sto the line editor, where you can modify the program and then `CONT`inue.
+This is still useful when you find the program is stuck in a loop.
+In interactive mode, it returns to the line editor, where you can modify the program and then `CONT`inue.
 If you wish to exit to the shell from interactive mode, use `BYE` or Control-C.

 ## Missing features and Errata